 INTRODUCTION TO FILM

 Nowadays, it seems difficult to come to grips with what exactly the Canon is.
-If you ask the right person, they may tell you that “8 Mile” is more important to cinema than “Citizen Kane” is because it defined what a hip-hop musical could be long before “Hamilton” blew our minds open.
-“Wait,” you say, “are you trying to make light of Eminem’s Magnum Opus?”
-No, my goal is to explore the different works that matter to culture in no particular order, to rewrite an American Canon that is more like a mix tape of popular culture than it is a Sight And Sound poll (by the way, the first time I watched “Vertigo” I literally fell asleep out of boredom.)
-My course will also not dwell on worshipping godly directors or magnificent cinematography because any clown on Youtube can do that 10x better than me.
+My goal herein is to explore the different works that matter to American culture in no particular order, to rewrite an Canon that is more like a mix tape than it is a Sight And Sound poll (by the way, the first time I watched “Vertigo” I literally fell asleep out of boredom.)
+My course will also not dwell on worshipping godly directors or magnificent cinematography because there are a veritable wealth of YouTubers who do this much better.
 Rather, we will focus on the cultural aspects of film and media.

 By the end of the course, participants will be able to: